SieamShahriare/Altair-Sensor-Calibration/uv/README.md

-# UV Sensor (ML8511)

----

-# 🌞 ML8511 UV Sensor – Calibrated UV Index Measurement
+# ML8511 UV Sensor – Calibrated UV Index Measurement
 A complete Arduino-based system for measuring UV intensity using the ML8511 analog UV sensor, applying self‑calibrated voltage measurement and atmospheric calibration to output an accurate UV Index.

 ---